heusserm/katas/API_tester/README.md

 # API Tester

+By Matthew Heusser - Matt.Heusser at gmail dot com

 This is a simple program that takes in a .csv delimited list of URLs to call and the expected result.
 Call it like this on a UNIX, Linux, or Mac system:

 ruby api_tester.rb <filename.csv>